Trichet-Draghi letter: Conspiracy theory

-The illegal interceptions of NSA on collaborators of Italian Prime Minister were indicated by his party to stigmatize US interference and to find confirm of a conspiracy theory spread from these facts.
-According to this theory, the famous press conference of the following day (in which the leaders of Germany and France, before to answer to the question about their trust in Berlusconi and in the solidity of Italy, exchanged a wry smile, and then said to have trust in the sense of responsibility of Italian political, economical and financial institutions), had activated the President of Italian Republic Giorgio Napolitano who, on 26 October 2011, would have refused to sign a decree under preparation with further economical measures that would have reinforce the position of the Italian government facing the "perfect storm" of the financial market and the meeting EU in Nice.
+The NSA's illegal interceptions of collaborators of the Italian Prime Minister were highlighted by his party to denounce US interference and to seek confirmation of a conspiracy theory stemming from these events.
+According to this theory, the press conference held the following day, during which the leaders of Germany and France exchanged a wry smile before expressing trust in the responsibility of Italian political, economic, and financial institutions, triggered the President of the Italian Republic, Giorgio Napolitano.
+Allegedly, on October 26, 2011, Napolitano refused to sign a decree containing additional economic measures that would have strengthened the Italian government's position amidst financial market turmoil and an EU meeting in Nice.

-The authors of this conspiracy theory do not exclude, but even better cumulate, other concurrent conspiratorial reconstructions in order to justify Berlusconi's resignation on 12 November 2011.
+Proponents of this conspiracy theory not only entertain this notion but also entertain other concurrent conspiratorial narratives to rationalize Berlusconi's resignation on November 12, 2011.